dsanson/slides/talks/iad.md

     "All my sayings in this house are false'.
 -   We also find Liar cycles and the Truthteller.

-## Ibn ʿAdī's Solution
+## Ibn ʿAdī's Solution {auto-animate=true}

--   The Liar is false:

-    > This saying (*al-qawl*) is false, and it is not possibly true.

--   It is false because one of his sayings is not false:

-    > For he is declaring about the totality of [his] sayings, and one of
-    > them is the saying that all of them are false, and it is not the case that
-    > the totality of other sayings that he declared to be false are
-    > false.
-So, the saying that they are false is true.

--   But that's weird, because the Liar is supposed to be his only saying.

----

 > For in entering into its totality, and declaring about the totality of which
 > it is one, the saying is a declarative about itself too, and [it becomes a declarative (*khabar*) and
-> a declared-about (*mukhbar ʿanhu*)]{.fragment fragment-index=2 .highlight-current-green}.
+> a declared-about (*mukhbar ʿanhu*)]{.fragment  .highlight-current-green}.
 And
 > [each declarative that is posited as a declared-about, exits in this
-> condition from being a declarative]{.fragment fragment-index=3 .highlight-current-green}.
+> condition from being a declarative]{.fragment  .highlight-current-green}.
 > [So, this saying, insofar as it is a declaring about itself, is not a
-> declarative]{.fragment fragment-index=4 .highlight-current-green}, and [each saying that is not a declarative is neither true nor false]{.fragment fragment-index=5 .highlight-current-green}, and [if this saying is posited as \[a
+> declarative]{.fragment  .highlight-current-green}, and [each saying that is not a declarative is neither true nor false]{.fragment  .highlight-current-green}, and [if this saying is posited as \[a
-> declared-about\] it is neither true nor false]{.fragment fragment-index=6 .highlight-current-green}.
+> declared-about\] it is neither true nor false]{.fragment  .highlight-current-green}.

-:::nonincremental
-1. [L is both a declarative and a declared-about.]{.fragment .highlight-current-green fragment-index=2 }
+:::{data-id=1}
+-   The Liar is false, because its declared-about (*muhkbar ʿanhu*)---which is itself---is neither true nor false.
+-   At first, that sounds like a contradiction: how can it be neither true nor false, and also false?
-2. [When a declarative is posited as a declared-about, it "exits in this condition from being" a declarative.]{.fragment .highlight-current-green fragment-index=3 }
+-   The answer is this interesting view about what happens to a declarative (*khabar*) when it is made into a declared-about: in that condition, it "exits from being a declarative".
-3. [As declared-about, L is not a declarative.]{.fragment .highlight-current-green fragment-index=4 }
-4. [Sayings that are not declaratives are neither true nor false.]{.fragment .highlight-current-green fragment-index=5 }
-5. [So, as a declared-about, L is neither true nor false.]{.fragment .highlight-current-green fragment-index=6 }
 :::

 :::notes